Ceemos96/vet-clinic-1/README.md

 # Vet Clinic

-> Project description
+## Project description
-> "Vet Clinic" is asimple project that creates data structure for a vet clinic.
+> "Vet Clinic" is a simple project that creates data structure for a vet clinic.
 It mimics the daily activities in a typical veterinary clinic capturing data from animals, animals' owners, clinic employees and visits

+## Built with
+- SQL

 ## Getting Started